Raymond James & Associates Sells 27,551 Shares of Thomson Reuters Co. (NYSE:TRI)

 Raymond James & Associates lowered its stake in shares of Thomson Reuters Co.
 (NYSE:TRI) (TSE:TRI) by 17.0% in the 3rd quarter, Holdings Channel.com reports.
 The institutional investor owned 134,405 shares of the business services provider’s stock after selling 27,551 shares during the period.
 Raymond James & Associates’ holdings in Thomson Reuters were worth $14,840,000 as of its most recent filing with the SEC.

-The firm also recently declared a quarterly dividend, which was paid on Wednesday, December 15th.
-Shareholders of record on Thursday, November 18th were given a dividend of $0.327 per share.
-This represents a $1.31 dividend on an annualized basis and a yield of 1.09%.
-The ex-dividend date was Wednesday, November 17th.
-Thomson Reuters’s payout ratio is currently 12.54%.

 Several equities research analysts have commented on the stock.
-TD Securities upped their price objective on shares of Thomson Reuters from C$160.00 to C$165.00 and gave the company a “buy” rating in a report on Wednesday, November 3rd.
+Exane BNP Paribas raised shares of Thomson Reuters from an “underperform” rating to a “neutral” rating in a report on Wednesday, November 3rd.
+Zacks Investment Research raised shares of Thomson Reuters from a “hold” rating to a “buy” rating and set a $123.00 price objective on the stock in a report on Thursday, October 7th.
 Royal Bank of Canada downgraded shares of Thomson Reuters from an “outperform” rating to a “sector perform” rating and upped their price objective for the company from $118.00 to $122.00 in a report on Monday, November 1st.
-Morgan Stanley upped their price objective on shares of Thomson Reuters from $106.00 to $110.00 and gave the company an “equal weight” rating in a report on Wednesday, November 3rd.
-Canaccord Genuity upped their price objective on shares of Thomson Reuters from $108.00 to $117.00 and gave the company a “hold” rating in a report on Wednesday, November 3rd.
-They noted that the move was a valuation call.
-Finally, Exane BNP Paribas raised shares of Thomson Reuters from an “underperform” rating to a “neutral” rating in a report on Wednesday, November 3rd.
+BNP Paribas raised shares of Thomson Reuters from an “underperform” rating to a “neutral” rating in a report on Wednesday, November 3rd.
+Finally, TD Securities upped their price objective on shares of Thomson Reuters from C$160.00 to C$165.00 and gave the company a “buy” rating in a report on Wednesday, November 3rd.
 Eight research analysts have rated the stock with a hold rating and four have issued a buy rating to the stock.
 Based on data from MarketBeat, Thomson Reuters currently has an average rating of “Hold” and a consensus price target of $126.80.

+Thomson Reuters (NYSE:TRI) (TSE:TRI) last announced its earnings results on Tuesday, November 2nd.
+The business services provider reported $0.46 earnings per share for the quarter, beating analysts’ consensus estimates of $0.38 by $0.08.
+The business had revenue of $1.53 billion for the quarter, compared to the consensus estimate of $1.49 billion.
+Thomson Reuters had a net margin of 102.75% and a return on equity of 7.48%.
+During the same period last year, the firm posted $0.39 earnings per share.
+On average, sell-side analysts predict that Thomson Reuters Co. will post 1.99 earnings per share for the current year.

+The business also recently announced a quarterly dividend, which was paid on Wednesday, December 15th.
+Investors of record on Thursday, November 18th were paid a $0.327 dividend.
+This represents a $1.31 dividend on an annualized basis and a yield of 1.09%.
+The ex-dividend date was Wednesday, November 17th.
+Thomson Reuters’s dividend payout ratio is currently 12.54%.

 Thomson Reuters Corp. engages in the provision of news and information for professional markets.
 It operates through the following segments: Legal Professionals, Corporates, Tax and Accounting Professionals, Reuters News, and Global Print.
 The Legal Professionals segment provides research and workflow products to law firms and government.